Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 - **Answer:**
   - a.
 5
   - b.
 6
-  - **c.
-27**
+  - c.
+27
-  - d.
-28
+  - **d.
+28**

+$$(Z_{\sigma/2} \times \frac{\sigma}{ME})^2= n$$
+$$(1.96 \times \frac{40}{15})^2= n=27.31$$
+Note: we ceiling it bc we cant have half a sample unit

 ---
 ### Use the following for the next 3 questions.
-According to the National Institute on Alcohol Abuse and
-Alcoholism (NIAAA), and the National Institutes of Health (NIH), 41% of college students nationwide engage in “binge drinking” behavior, having 5 or more drinks in one occasion during the past two weeks.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), and the National Institutes of Health (NIH), 41% of college students nationwide engage in “binge drinking” behavior, having 5 or more drinks in one occasion during the past two weeks.
 A college president wonders if the proportion of students enrolled at her college that binge drink is lower than the national proportion.
 In a commissioned study, 462 students are selected randomly from a list of all students enrolled at the college.
 Of these, 162 admitted to having engaged in binge drinking.
-46
 ### **46. Based on the results of the test, a 95% confidence interval for the proportion of all students at this college that engage in binge drinking is:**
 - **Question:** Based on the results of the test, a 95% confidence interval for the proportion of all students at this college that engage in binge drinking is:
 - **Answer:**